 A fire can double in size every 15 seconds for a very fast-moving fire and up to every 2 minutes in a slow-moving fire.

 While this also varies based on what is burning, if it is a contained area (heat is trapped and burns faster), and the size of the space, fire grows much faster than most people know.

-Just think, if a can get twice as big every 30 seconds, it will only take a few minute until there is a huge, out of control fire.
+Just think, if a can get twice as big every 30 seconds, it will only take a few minutes until there is a huge, out-of-control fire.

 This video shows a demo of a Christmas tree fire and how it doubles in size every minute: